influxdata/helm-charts/charts/influxdb3-enterprise/UPGRADING-3.9-TO-3.10.md

 effective image tag clearly identifies InfluxDB 3.10 or later.
 The marker records an acknowledged migration attempt, not a completed migration.
 Retain the backup until every pod is ready and the verification steps below succeed.
-After the marker is recorded, `acknowledgeCatalogMigration` is obsolete; it may remain `true` in stored release values without affecting later live upgrades.
+After the marker is recorded, `acknowledgeCatalogMigration` is no longer needed for live upgrades, although Helm may retain `true` in stored release values.
+Client-side previews still require the flag because they cannot query the marker.

 Do not use `--atomic`, and do not run `helm rollback` to a 3.9 revision after the catalog migration.
 Both can restore a 3.9 image while leaving the catalog